ElenaGrasovskaya/LeSport-Fit-Tour/README.md

 # LeSport-Fit-Tour
-This is a one page web site -presntation for LeSport Fit Tour
+This is a one page web site-presntation for LeSport Fit Tour